jeevan8888/Jeevan8888/README.md

 ## 🛰 Remote-Ready, Global-Minded

-I’ve worked with teams across Singapore, the US, UAE, Australia, and Europe.
+I’ve worked with teams across Poland, Singapore, the US, UAE, Australia, and Europe.
 I’m adaptable to fully remote setups, async collaboration, and multi-time zone workflows.
 Whether it's Slack, Jira, or a well-timed Loom — I stay visible, proactive, and aligned with the team.

 ---